matrix-org/matrix-spec-proposals/proposals/0000-takedown-recommendation.md

 # MSC0000: `m.takedown` moderation policy recommendation

-Currently there is one specific moderation policy recommendation, `m.ban`[^spec-ban-recommendation].
+Currently there is one specified moderation policy recommendation, `m.ban`[^spec-ban-recommendation].

 > When this recommendation is used, the entities affected by the rule
 > should be banned from participation where possible.
 The enforcement